Garden State Parkway: Tolls

 The Garden State Parkway uses an open system of tolling in which flat-rate tolls are collected at numerous toll plazas placed along the mainline and at certain interchanges.
-This contrasts with the New Jersey Turnpike, which uses a closed system in which a motorist receives a ticket with the toll rates at the highway's entrance, and turns in the ticket along with the toll upon exiting at toll gates.
+This contrasts with the New Jersey Turnpike, which uses a ticket system in which tolls are calculated based on distance traveled.
 Tolls can be paid by using cash or the E-ZPass electronic toll collection system.

-As of January 1, 2025, the standard car toll is $1.15 for cash and $1.09 for E-ZPass on the main road at two-way toll plazas and $2.30 for cash and $2.17 for E-ZPass at one-way toll plazas.
-Some entrances and exits require a toll of either $0.85, $1.15, $1.65, or $2.30 for cash and $0.76, $1.09, $1.51, or $2.17 for E-ZPass.
+As of January 1, 2026, the standard car toll is $2.40 for cash users and $2.25 for E-ZPass users at all mainline toll plazas except for the two-way Toms River Toll Plaza, which has a toll of $1.20 for cash users and $1.13 for E-ZPass users.
+Some entrances and exits require a toll of either $0.90, $1.20, $1.80, or $2.40 for cash users and $0.79, $1.13, $1.57, or $2.25 for E-ZPass users.
+Tolls are higher for larger vehicles.
 Additional E-ZPass discounts are available for off-peak travel, senior citizens, drivers of green vehicles, and trailers.

 There are three different lane types at the toll plazas.
 However, not all plazas have every type of lane at all times.

 The first type is full-service lanes.
 These lanes are staffed and toll collectors can provide change and receipts to drivers.

 The second type is exact-change lanes.
-In these lanes, motorists deposit coins in a toll basket and each coin is mechanically counted; historically, these lanes also accepted tokens.
+In these lanes, motorists deposit coins in a basket and each coin is mechanically counted; historically, these lanes also accepted tokens.
+The Union Toll Plaza was the first to use an automated toll-collection machine; a plaque commemorating this event includes the first quarter collected at its toll booths.
 Payment of tolls in exact-change lanes has been enforced by photo since 2011.
-The Union Toll Plaza was the first to use an automated toll-collection machine; a plaque commemorating this event includes the first quarter collected at its toll booths.
-As of 2018, exact-change lanes are only used for exit and entrance ramp toll plazas.
+In 2018, exact-change lanes were removed from all mainline toll plazas; they continue to be used for exit and entrance ramp plazas.

 The third type of lane is dedicated for vehicles with E-ZPass tags.
 Some plazas also feature Express E-ZPass lanes, allowing drivers to bypass the toll plaza at highway speeds.
+Express E-ZPass lanes operate at the Pascack Valley, Raritan, Asbury Park, Toms River, Barnegat, New Gretna and Cape May Toll Plazas.
 E-ZPass is also accepted in full-service lanes.
-Express E-ZPass lanes operate at the Pascack Valley, Raritan, Asbury Park, Toms River, Barnegat, New Gretna and Cape May Toll Plazas.